What is Pupil Premium Funding?

 Your child may be entitled to receive

-Free school meals/uniform support if you are entitled
+Free school meals or uniform and other support if you are entitled

-Speak to a member of the office staff who can help you apply.
+Speak to a member of the office staff who can help if you need it.

 All we need is your full name, your date of birth and your National Insurance number -